Overview

 - Click on the ID to copy it, and paste it in Cord’s corresponding field on the Extension Settings page.
 Don’t forget to hit save.

-When fully set up, Facebook pixel will start tracking visitors and provide you with various insights for advertising.
+When fully set up, Meta Pixel will start tracking visitors and provide you with various insights for advertising.

 Privacy